TheSwanFactory/hclang/TUTORIAL.md

 ### TODO: Explicit Inheritance (Subclassing)

+### TODO: Explicit Typing

+- Static typing: (the `<` and `>` operators)

 # The Syntax

 Syntactically, Homoiconic C is a variation on the ASCII Property List popularized by NeXTSTEP and now used by Java, JSON, YAML, etc. (This is basically what we did in rudimentary form with CSON files in The [Hour of NODE](http://hourofnode.org)).

 In a traditional Property List, there are separate entities for dictionary and array.
 Instead we use Frames, which have attributes of both (and few other abilities, such as scoping and call-ability).

-## Aggregates
+## Aggregate Frames

-In Homoiconic C, there are three basic aggregates for creating Frames, which act as both dictionaries and arrays (and functions):
+In Homoiconic C, there are three types of Aggregate Frames:

-- Lazy evaluation: "{ closure }" (aka functions)
+- *FrameLazy*: "{ closure }" (aka functions)
-- Boxed expressions: "[ tuple ]" (aka arrays)
+- *FrameArray*: "[ tuple ]" (aka lists)
-- Unboxed expressions: "( group )" (aka precedence)
+- *FrameExpr*: "( group )" (aka precedence)

 ### Separators

 There are two different separators used to separate elements of those aggregates:

-- non-enumerable: "statement ;"  # dictionary-like
+- *non-enumerable*: "statement ;"  # dictionary-like
-- enumerable:      "expression ," # array-like
+- *enumerable*:      "expression ," # array-like

 This is another key insight.
-Virtually every real-world data structure has both a header of named properties and a variable-length list or tree of anonymous items (e.g., TCP, HTTP, HTML, etc.).
+Virtually every real-world data structure has both a header of named properties and a variable-length list or tree of enumerated items (e.g., TCP, HTTP, HTML documents, HTML tags, etc.).

-## Aggregates

-## Whitespace
+### Whitespace

+Spaces and newlines serve as terminators and influence binding (and thus precedence).
+In general, a newline acts like a comma.

-In addition, spaces and newlines can serve as terminators.
-Tabs, however, are forbidden and will throw a fatal error. :-)
+Because we allow spaces for indentation, tabs are forbidden and will throw a fatal error (we may reverse this rule in a future dialect).

-Comments act as whitespace, and are delimited by "# inline #" or "# end-of-line\n".
+## Primitives

+There are two types of primitive Frames (but note that even these can have properties and be enumerable).

+### Quoted

+There are three forms of quoting:

+- “Strings”
+- #Comments Inline# or #End-of-line
+- \5\Bytes

+### Numeric

+##### Integer

+- *Decimal*: 123
+- *Binary*: 0b11
+- *Octal*: 0o1337
+- *Hexadecimal*: 0xDEADBEEF

+##### Large Integer

+- *Base64*: 0sBASE64

+##### Non-Integer

+- *Rational*: 1/3
+- *Float*: 123.456
+- *Scientific*: 123.456.E.-10

+##### Times

+Having times as a primitive avoids having to worry about epochs and whether to use milliseconds or nanoseconds.
+Eventually we plan to directly support parsing of ISO/RFC date strings in multiple languages.

+- %date%
+- %time%
+- %datetime%

 ## Identifiers

-Everything else is just an identifier.
-A sequence of identifiers is an expression.
+Everything else is just an identifier, which can be:

-That is it.
-That is the entire data format.
-Everything is just particular types of identifier, such as:

 - .Names
 - Values
 - @Controls
 - $References

+A sequence of identifiers and primitives is an expression.

+That is it.
+That is the entire syntax, except from a little syntactic sugar for non-alphanumeric identifiers (operators).
+This is what makes Homoiconic C a concise yet expressive data format, as well as a trivial-to-parse programming language.

 # Examples